top of page

 Search

-• Jun 12
+• Jun 12, 2025

-• 6 min read
+• 7 min read

 What Is Pop Psychology, Anyway?

-When you sit down with a therapist or psychiatrist, the words you use shape how they understand your struggles.
+When you sit down with a therapist or psychiatrist, the words you use shape how they understand your experience.
 Misusing clinical language, often fueled by pop psychology, can throw a wrench in your treatment.
 Here’s how:

 2. It Can Raise Doubts